ActualIA/prd/template/5-mvp.md

 ## Personas and Scenarios

-*Who are the target personas for this product?*

 ActualIA targets a demographic stuck between their want to stay informed on their interests and their lack of time.
 We offer them access to a customized briefing summarizing the important news of the day, automated and easy to skim.

 At ActualIA, we believe the news to have an important social aspect: that's why we offer ways to quickly share your transcripts to others, whether they are users of the app or not.
 We expect word of mouth to be a great adoption mechanism amongst our target demographics, such as students or office workers, since they tend to share interests and routines, and to find utility in the app.